nguyenxbj/nguyenxbj.github.io/README.md

 App ideas:

-1. '**How many days has it been?**' Input a date and find out how long it's been since that date (years, months, days, hours, minutes seconds).
+1. '**How long has it been?**' Input a date and find out how long it's been since that date (years, months, days, hours, minutes seconds).
 2.